boyonglin/ip-scanner-gnome-extension/README.md

 # IP Scanner GNOME Shell Extension

-This GNOME Shell extension adds an indicator to the top panel that scans for and displays a list of available IP addresses on the local network.
-Clicking on an IP address in the list copies it to the clipboard.
+This GNOME Shell extension adds an indicator to the top panel to scan for and display available IP addresses on the local network.
+Clicking an IP address in the list copies it to the clipboard.

 ## Features

--   Scans a configurable range of IP addresses to find free ones.
+*   Scans a configurable range of IP addresses to find available ones.
--   Adds an indicator to the GNOME Shell top panel.
--   Displays a list of available IPs in a dropdown menu, updating incrementally as they are found.
--   Click-to-copy functionality for easy use.
+*   Copies the selected IP address to the clipboard.
--   Caches results for 24 hours to avoid excessive scanning.
+*   Caches results for 24 hours to reduce network scanning.
--   Configuration via a preferences dialog.

 ## Installation

+1.  **Download the code:**
-1.  **Clone or download this repository.**
+    Clone or download this repository.

-2.  **Copy the extension files** to your local GNOME Shell extensions directory:
+2.  **Copy the extension files:**
     ```bash
     cp -r . ~/.local/share/gnome-shell/extensions/ip-scanner@local
     ```

 3.  **Make the scanning script executable:**
     ```bash
-    chmod +x ~/.local/share/gnome-shell/extensions/ip-scanner@local/scan_free_ip.sh
+    chmod +x ~/.local/share/gnome-shell/extensions/ip-scanner@local/scripts/scan_free_ip.sh
     ```

 4.  **Configure passwordless `sudo`:**
-    This extension requires `sudo` to temporarily add IP aliases for testing connectivity.
-You need to allow the script to be run without a password.
+    The extension requires `sudo` to temporarily add IP aliases for testing connectivity.

     Create a new file for `sudoers`:
     ```bash
     sudo visudo -f /etc/sudoers.d/ipscanner
     ```

-    Add the following line to the file, replacing `YOUR_USERNAME` with your actual username and ensuring the path to the script is correct:
+    Add the following line, replacing `YOUR_USERNAME` with your username:
     ```
-    YOUR_USERNAME ALL=(ALL) NOPASSWD: /home/YOUR_USERNAME/.local/share/gnome-shell/extensions/ip-scanner@local/scan_free_ip.sh
+    YOUR_USERNAME ALL=(ALL) NOPASSWD: /home/YOUR_USERNAME/.local/share/gnome-shell/extensions/ip-scanner@local/scripts/scan_free_ip.sh
     ```

 5.  **Enable the extension:**
-    -   You can use the GNOME Extensions application to enable "IP Scanner Indicator".
+    *   Use the GNOME Extensions application to enable "IP Scanner".
-    -   Alternatively, you can use the command line:
+    *   Alternatively, use the command line:
         ```bash
         gnome-extensions enable ip-scanner@local
         ```
-    -   You may need to restart GNOME Shell for the extension to appear (`Alt`+`F2`, type `r`, and press `Enter`).
+    *   You may need to restart GNOME Shell (`Alt`+`F2`, type `r`, `Enter`).

 ## Configuration

-All configuration is now handled through the extension's preferences window.

-To access the preferences, open the GNOME Extensions application, find "IP Scanner Indicator," and click the settings icon.
+To access the preferences, open the GNOME Extensions application and find "IP Scanner", then click the settings icon.
 You can also right-click the indicator in the top panel.

 The following options are available:

--   **Network Interface**: The name of your network interface (e.g., `eth0`, `wlan0`).
+*   **Network Interface**: Network interface name (e.g., `eth0`, `wlan0`).
--   **Netmask**: The netmask for the IP addresses (e.g., `/24`).
+*   **Netmask**: Network subnet mask (e.g., `/24`).
--   **Gateway**: The gateway address for your network.
+*   **Gateway**: Network gateway address.
--   **DNS**: A public DNS server to test for internet connectivity.
+*   **DNS**: Public DNS server for connectivity testing.
--   **IP Prefix**: The prefix for the IP addresses to be scanned (e.g., `192.168.15.`).
+*   **IP Prefix**: IP address prefix to scan (e.g., `192.168.15.`).
--   **Candidate Start**: The starting number of the IP address range to scan.
--   **Candidate End**: The ending number of the IP address range to scan.
+*   **Candidate Start/End**: IP range boundaries for scanning.

 ## Usage

 1. Click the indicator icon in the top panel.
 2. Click "Refresh" to start a scan.
-3. The menu will show "Scanning..." and will update incrementally as free IPs are found.
+3. The menu will show "Scanning..." and update as free IPs are found.
-4. Once complete, the list of available IPs will be displayed.
-5. Click on any IP address to copy it to your clipboard.
+5. Once complete, click on any IP address to copy it to your clipboard.

 ## How It Works

--   **`extension.js`**: The main GNOME Shell extension file.
+*   **`extension.js`**: The main extension file.
 It creates the panel indicator and menu.
 When "Refresh" is clicked, it executes the `scan_free_ip.sh` script.
--   **`scan_free_ip.sh`**: This script performs the network scan.
-It reads the configuration from the extension's settings, then iterates through the candidate IPs, temporarily assigns each IP to the specified network interface, and then pings the gateway and a public DNS server to check for connectivity.
+*   **`scripts/scan_free_ip.sh`**: This script performs the network scan.
+It reads the configuration from settings, iterates through the candidate IPs, temporarily assigns each IP to the network interface, and pings the gateway and a public DNS to check for connectivity.
--   **`prefs.js`**: Implements the preferences window for the extension.
+*   **`prefs.js`**: Implements the preferences window.
--   **`metadata.json`**: Contains metadata about the extension, such as its name, description, and supported GNOME Shell versions.
+*   **`metadata.json`**: Contains metadata about the extension, such as its name, description, and supported GNOME Shell versions.

+## Troubleshooting

+*   **Scan does not start:** Press `Alt`+`F2`, type 'lg' and press `Enter`.
+Then, navigate to the 'Extensions' tab to check for error messages.
+*   **Scan does not finish:** Ensure the `scan_free_ip.sh` script is executable and that the `sudo` configuration is correct.
+Also, verify the network settings in the preferences.
+*   **No IPs are found:** Check that the configured IP range is correct for your network and that there are available IPs in that range.

 ## License